glic3rinu/passlib/docs/password_hash_api.rst

 Other Methods
 =============
-Some of the CryptHandlers in passlib expose some additional function and attributes, which may be useful, but whose behavior varies between handlers (if present at all), and may not conform exactly to the following summary:
+Some of the handlers in passlib expose some additional function and attributes, which may be useful, but whose behavior varies between handlers (if present at all), and may not conform exactly to the following summary: